omicscodeathon/denguedrug/README.md

 ## Description
 <br>

-This figure illustrates the proposed [DengueDrug pipeline](#description-section) to be utilized to identify Dengue Virus Inhibitors.</a>
+This figure illustrates the proposed DengueDrug pipeline to be utilized to identify Dengue Virus Inhibitors.<a name="description-section"></a>
 <br>
 <p align="center">
   <br>